laurentknauss/bcrypt_hashing_algorithm/README.md

 SJoZ4m8Cw2VhsMmC34oNlyin9G47DSa: The actual hash value.

-**In bcrypt, the generated hash for the same input (e.g., the same name) will not be the same each time due to the inclusion of a random salt during the hashing process.
+**In bcrypt, the generated hash for the same input (e.g., the same password)  will not be the same each time due to the inclusion of a random salt during the hashing process.
 The use of a salt is a critical security feature in password hashing, as it helps prevent the use of precomputed tables (rainbow tables) for reversing the hash back to the original password.**